16 Days of Activism

 Walks Against Violence

-The initiative will bring two major opportunities to our communities.
-First, public screenings of the award-winning documentary Left Write Hook will be held in Benalla, 20 April at 6.30pm and Beechworth, 21 April at 6.30pm, giving audiences an intimate and powerful look at the journeys of survivors who took part in the program.
+A public screening of the award-winning documentary Left Write Hook were held in Beechworth, giving audiences an intimate and powerful look at the journeys of survivors who took part in the program.

-Second, hands-on workshops will be offered in both towns, specifically designed for victim survivors of family and sexual violence to experience the transformative combination of writing and boxing that is at the heart of the program.
+This was followed by a hands-on workshop, specifically designed for victim survivors of family and sexual violence to experience the transformative combination of writing and boxing that is at the heart of the program.

 Why is it important?